idoub/jul/README.md

 ## Installation
 This repository only contains the source code for the library, no distribution files.
 This is intended to prevent people from including the entire library for projects where they only need a few of the libraries features.

-If you want to use the library, simply clone, modify `modules.json` to include the modules that you need, and run `npm install`.
-Concatenated and minified files will be placed in a new **dist** folder and documentation will be generated in a **docs** folder.
+If you want to use the library, simply clone the repository, modify `.modules` to include the modules that you need, and run `npm install`.
+Concatenated and minified files will be placed in a new **dist** folder and documentation will be generated in a **public** folder.

 ## Usage
-When JUL is included on the page, it is exposed as an `_` object, with all the modules you included in `modules.json` as available functions.
+When JUL is included on the page, it is exposed as an `_` object, with all the modules you included in `.modules` as available functions.
 See the [docs](#documentation) for details.

 ## Documentation
 All documentation can be found ***[here](docs/index.html)***